-Other Remedies for Dog Urine Odor + Stains on Floors
+Other Remedies for Dog Urine Stains on Floor & Odor

-If you don’t have hydrogen peroxide, you can use vinegar or even baking soda to get rid of dog urine stains on your wooden floors as I’ve elaborated below:
+If you don’t have hydrogen peroxide, you can use vinegar or even baking soda to get rid of dog urine stains on your wooden floors.

 Use Vinegar Solution

 White vinegar is acidic, thus can neutralize the alkaline ammonia to an odor-free state.
 In addition, vinegar can also kill most of the germs and bacteria present in dog urine.
-Here are steps to get rid of dog urine with vinegar solution
+Here are steps to get rid of dog urine with a vinegar solution:

-- Mix some white vinegar and water in spraying can, in a 1:1 ratio.
+- Mix some white vinegar and water in a clean spray bottle, in a 1:1 ratio.
 Alternatively, you can purchase a vinegar solution, though these typically only contain 5% vinegar.

-- Where the smell is too strong and may have spread to other rooms in the house, add some grapefruit oil into the solution to act as a natural deodorant for odor removal.
+- If the smell is too strong and has spread to other rooms in the house, add some grapefruit oil into the solution to act as a natural deodorant for odor removal.

 - Scrub the problem area on your hardwood floor while spraying the solution you’ve made in steps one and two above.